burgesQ/webfmwk/README.md

 ## What

 `webfmwk` is a go web API framework.
-Credits to Frafos GmbH.
+Credits to Frafos GmbH :tada:.

-It's a go web framework supporting JSON API.

 ## Use it